Help protect our art and data from AI companies

 2) Using the names of people, stage names or titles of works not covered by a license to exploit for AI training shall be prohibited for those software that allows the use of textual or vocal prompt to generate images, videos, texts or audio.

-3) Using videos, images, audios and texts not covered by a license to exploit for AI training shall be prohibited for those software that allow the upload of media contents to generate an image, a video, a text or an audio.
+3) Using videos, images, audios and texts not covered by a license to exploit for AI training shall be prohibited for those software that allow the upload of media contents to generate an image, a video, a text or an audio, such as image-to-image software.

 4) A “human and machine readable” indexing and certification system shall be established, reporting all AIs’ activities and the full content of their datasets of images, texts, videos and sounds, be them fully or partially reproduced.
 Captions such as “entirely made by AI”, “made using AI-generated material” should become the standard.